mistic100/Nixie-Clock/README.md

 # Nixie Clock

-This is custom design of a full analog Nixie clock (no micro-controller) inspired my various versions of the same design.
+This is custom design of a Nixie clock using only integrated circuits (no micro-controller) inspired my various versions of the same design.

 [Pictures on my website](https://galerie.strangeplanet.fr/index.php?/category/73)